clarinsi/STARK/README.md

 Install Python 3 on your system (https://www.python.org/downloads/).

 ### Linux users
-Install pip and other libraries required by program, by running the following commands in terminal:
+Install pip and other libraries required by the program, by running the following commands in the terminal:
 ```bash
 sudo apt install python3-pip
 cd <PATH TO PROJECT DIRECTORY>
 pip3 install -r requirements.txt
 ```

-Execute extraction by first moving to project directory and executing the script with:
+Execute extraction by first moving to the project directory and executing the script with:
 ```bash
 python3 stark.py
 ```